pranjalrai-iitd/Fetal-head-segmentation-and-circumference-measurement-from-ultrasound-images/README.md

 <img src="Images/model_summary.png" >
 </p>

+A model trained for 30 epochs can be found <a href="https://drive.google.com/file/d/1x2eVD-hbtPk5GxOu5NWNzLAyIGa0siKi/view?usp=sharing"> here</a>.

 ## Problem Statement
 The problem statement of the <a href="https://hc18.grand-challenge.org/">HC18</a> challenge was to model the head of the fetus as an **ellipse**.
 The approach employed to aolve this problem was to **segment** the **fetal head** followed by **Hough transform** to fit the ellipse.
 The **Unet** model was trained to segment the ultrasound images and ellipse fitting was performed using the **OpenCV** implementation of **Hough transforms**.
 The results are as follows: